 Do you have an idea if the film will be in Maltese or in English?
 Are there any particular actors that you imagine playing the main roles in the film?
 Any other hints about the movie?

 I’m hoping it will be in Maltese with English subtitles.
 However, the language question is still being discussed.
-As for the actors, Having been a part of the local theatre scene for the past 20 years with our theatre group Aleatei helps because it means that we’re in touch with a lot of actors.
+As for the pay someone to do my assignment, Having been a part of the local theatre scene for the past 20 years with our theatre group Aleatei helps because it means that we’re in touch with a lot of actors.
 But there will be audtions and a search for new, young talent.
 That’s a part of the process we’re really looking forward to.
 I’m certain we’ll find the right people to play the parts.
 In the books, we have always shied away from giving precise descriptions of the main characters, especially Jason, because we wanted to let the readers build their own picture of the protagonist.
 We even got in trouble with artist Lisa Falzon over the Fiddien’s appearance during the final stages of the third book because she was demanding more and more visual details and we weren’t delivering!
 She was right of course, she needed as much info as she could get to come up with the cover.

 The news of ‘Is-Saltna tal-Fiddien’ being made into film, which is said to be released on December 2011, does not only dazzle Bartolo and Vella but also those fans that are surely eagerly waiting for next year’s cinematic Christmas present.